Weddings in the United States: Attire

-The saying, "Something old, something new, / Something borrowed, something blue, / A silver sixpence in her shoe," dates back to the Victorian era and requires the bride to accessorize her wedding attire in certain ways to promote good luck in her new marriage.
-Many brides in the U.S. and Canada do this for fun.
+The saying, "Something old, something new, / Something borrowed, something blue, / A silver sixpence in her shoe" dates back to the Victorian era and requires the bride to accessorize her wedding attire in certain ways to promote good luck in her new marriage.
+Many brides in the U.S. do this for fun.
 The "old" is supposed to represent the past, particularly the bond between the bride and her family.
 The bride might choose to wear a piece of jewelry from one of her elders, or another accessory given to her from an older relative.
 The "new" represents the couple getting married and their future together.
 Usually, the bride's wedding gown or wedding ring is used as a new item.
 "Something borrowed" is something that is taken from the families and meant to be returned.
 By borrowing something, the bride is continuing the link between herself and her family to maintain loyalty and future comfort.
 The borrowed item must come from a happily married woman in order to pass on marital happiness onto the new couple.
 "Something blue" represents the bride's faithfulness and loyalty.
 Easy ways for the bride to incorporate the color blue include wearing blue flowers in her hair or a blue garter.
 The silver sixpence is meant to be tucked into the bride's shoe and is supposed to bring the new couple wealth in money and love in their new life together.

 Many brides today choose to wear white bridal dresses at their weddings.
 However, brides before the 19th century just wore the best dress they owned.
-It wasn't until the 1840s, when Queen Victoria (who was monarch of Canada at the time) popularized white bridal dresses by choosing to wear white instead of the traditional royal silver dress.
+It wasn't until the 1840s, when Queen Victoria popularized white bridal dresses by choosing to wear white instead of the traditional royal silver dress.

 Brides often accompany their white wedding dresses with a veil.
 Sometimes seen as an accessory today, the veil has a history of symbolizing a bride's modesty and innocence, namely her virginity.